timescale/timescaledb/README.md

 We welcome contributions to TimescaleDB!
 See [Contributing](https://github.com/timescale/timescaledb/blob/main/CONTRIBUTING.md) and [Code style guide](https://github.com/timescale/timescaledb/blob/main/docs/StyleGuide.md) for details.

-## Learn about TigerData
+## Learn about Tiger Data

-TigerData is the fastest PostgreSQL for transactional, analytical and agentic workloads.
+Tiger Data is the fastest PostgreSQL for transactional, analytical and agentic workloads.
 To learn more about the company and its products, visit [tigerdata.com](https://www.tigerdata.com).